segunfamisa/segunfamisa.github.io/_pages/about.md

 I'm in the Computing Science graduate program at the Georgia Institute of Technology (Georgia Tech).

-I'm a [music head](https://soundcloud.com/segunfamisa), an adventure junkie and I recently started learning take [photographs](https://unsplash.com/segunfamisa).
+I'm a [music head](https://soundcloud.com/segunfamisa), an adventure junkie and I recently started learning to take [photographs](https://unsplash.com/segunfamisa).

 ***